Top 5 Urban Regeneration Hotspots

 Manchester Mayfield

-NOMA is arguably the biggest urban regeneration project in Manchester, which will eventually deliver 4 million square feet of new office, retail and leisure spaces.
-With a £800 million investment, this project will transform Manchester into an attractive destination for young professionals.
+NOMA stands out as one of the largest urban regeneration projects in Manchester, set to deliver 4 million square feet of new office, retail, and leisure spaces with an £800 million investment, creating thousands of new jobs and attracting young professionals.

 Derby